Home

 Lunar Models' Discovery is an intimidating kit.
 It includes 84 polyurethane resin parts, many of which are cast poorly.
 This was the early days of cast-resin garage kits when casting quality could range from the good to the bad and in some cases, the ugly.
 This kit would include samples of all three.
 Some of the parts would need some work and others were just unusable and would have to be replaced.

 The spherical "Command Section" had its problems.
 The middle of the three pod-bay doors showed signs of some serious mold deterioration.
-There were some resin lumps and berries that were so bad that it became necessary to grind out the entire door with a Dremel rotary tool.
+There were some resin lumps and "berries" that were so bad that it became necessary to grind out the entire door with a Dremel rotary tool.

 Fortunately, the kit came with an extra bay door to build the kit with the pod-bay open.
 I used it to replace the removed door.
 A hold-down jig was made to hold the sphere on a milling table to make a flat seat for the new door.
 The 3/8 inch thick resin of the part was cut with an end mill to just under 1/8 inch and the new door was glued into place.